kadhak/Spread-of-COVID-19/README.md

 Simple SIR model does not account for latency period.Individuals who are exposed (E) have had contact with an infected person, but are not themselves infectious.
 In case of COVID-19 we have observed that exposed individual may not show symptoms immediately but after certain days of exposure.
 Thus lets also consider SEIR model.

-4. SEIR Model (Susceptible - Exposed - Infectious - Recovered)
+4. SEIR Model (Susceptible - Exposed - Infectious - Recovered):

-The flow of this model may be considered as follows:
+SEIR is a deterministic metapopulation transmission model, it simulates each individual in the population as a separate compartment.The flow of individuals this model may be considered as follows:

 S-->E-->I-->R

+By plugging in different setting of parameters, however, the models yield different results and we compared their results to observe patterns of the COVID-19 spread under two different scenarios.
+Scenario 1: the basic SEIR (without any interventions and measures) Scenario 2:the adjusted SEIR (with strict interventions and measures)

+SEIR: Scenario 1: the basic SEIR (without any interventions and measures).
+The model is measured by below equation, and the entire population was initially susceptible with the assumption that all people have no immunity against COVID-19, the initiate number of cases were collected from the reported data.
+For the reason that reliable data are still scarce during the early days of a new outbreak, the initiate date of the model was set as the day since the 1000th confirmed case was reached.

 dS/dt=-βSI/N